nolliechyTW/React-Amazon-Clone/README.md

 # Full-Stack Amazon Clone
-Host on : [clone-b74be.web.app](clone-b74be.web.app)<br/><br/>
 This is a full-stack Amazon clone developed using React.js, Express.js, Firebase, and Stripe API.
 The project includes features such as checkout, payment integration, user authentication, and real-time database functionality.
-The clone has been deployed on Firebase hosting.
+The clone has been deployed on Firebase hosting. <br/><br/>
+To get started, follow these steps to set up your testing account:

+Option 1: Create Your Own Testing Account

+Click on "Sign Up." and follow the on-screen instructions to create your account with a unique email and secure password. <br/><br/>
+Option 2: Use the Shared Testing Account

+* Account: test@gmail.com <br/>
+* Password: 123456

+Thank you for your interest in our project!
+Happy testing!

 ## Technologies Used
 * React.js